microsoft/typespec/docs/tutorial.md

 operation getDog(): Models.Dog;
 ```

-You can also put an entire ADL file into a namespace by using the blockless namespace syntax:
+You can also put an entire Cadl file into a namespace by using the blockless namespace syntax:

 ```
-// models.adl
+// models.cadl
 namespace Models;
 model Dog { };

-// main.adl
+// main.cadl
-import "./models.adl";
+import "./models.cadl";
 operation getDog(): Models.Dog;
 ```